 Now that I live again in Northwest Indiana, just southeast of Lake Michigan, wind is a frequent occurrence on runs.
 Chances are, no matter where you live, you encounter wind on your runs at some point in the year.
 If you’re racing during the autumn months, you face the likelihood of encountering winds on race day.
 But the wind doesn’t have to confine you to the treadmill or ruin your race day.
 Whether you are racing or running a hard workout, use these 5 tips for running in the wind to have a safe, pleasant, and successful run.

 Why is running in the wind so tiring?
 Simple physics.
 The wind pushes back against you at a speed faster than you are moving, thus increasing the energy costs of running.
 This means that any given pace will feel significantly more difficult in the wind.
 If you don’t adjust, you risk fatiguing earlier than normal.

-5 Tips for Running in the Wind
+Stay Relaxed When Running in the Wind

 A common instinct in the wind is to tense up and hunch over.
 We talk about “battling a headwind” and some runners take that literally, tensing themselves against every single gust.
 Tension will only fatigue your muscles sooner, burn more energy, and encourage a stressed mindset.
 Instead, relax your muscles and, consequentially, your mind.

 When you encounter a headwind, take a deep breath and exhale.
 Roll your shoulders down and back, straightening your posture and releasing tension.
 Avoid clenching your hands and jaw.
 Focus on a smooth, relaxed stride and arm swing.
 These cues help you maintain your normal form and keep your muscles relaxed.
 A relaxed body and mind are primed to run well, even in the worst conditions.